 - Self-Titled Album: Their debut.

-- Shout-Out: "Trinity" opens with a distorted male voice saying, "Resistance is futile".
+- "Trinity" opens with a distorted male voice saying, "Resistance is futile".

 - Signature Style: Has been described as "a healthy dose of pop fused with a heavily metalcore-inspired melodic death metal sound".

 - Special Guest: Elize herself during a Nightwish concert along with Alissa White-Gluz when Anette Olzon was sick.
 She also does vocals on Timo Tolkki's Avalon's The Land Of New Hope.
-She is also currently a live member for Kamelot.
+She is also occasionally a live background vocalist, dancer, and actress for Kamelot.

 - Unflinching Walk: Book Ends the video for "Hunger", with the band walking away from an exploding building.